kristinemlarson/gnssrefl/README.md

 it easier for the production of Jupyter notebooks.
 The latter are to be developed by UNAVCO with NASA GNSS Science Team funding.

-# For those of you who don't like reading documentation
+# If you would like to try out reflectometry without installing the code

 I recommend you use the web app [I developed](https://gnss-reflections.org).
-It can show you how the technique works without installing any code.
-It also picks up the data for you and provides results in less than 10 seconds.
+It can show you representative results with minimal constraints.
+It should provide results in less than 10 seconds.

-# For those of you who prefer Matlab
+# If you prefer Matlab

 I had a [working matlab version on github](https://github.com/kristinemlarson/gnssIR_matlab_v3), but I will not be updating it.
 You will very likely have to make changes to accommodate the recent